DarshanYaji/Railway-Management/README.md

 # Railway-Management
-We Used Java servlet &amp; jsp and MySQL for these project
+We Used Java(servlet & jsp) and MySQL for Backend and for Frontend we used HTML,CSS and javaScript these project
+#So Done the project in Eclipse.